Return to Sport Update – 26 February

 QR Code Reporting

-Basketball Victoria also recommends the use of QR codes for all patrons to ensure sufficient attendance records are maintained over the coming months as we return to sport.
+Basketball Victoria recommends the use of QR codes for all patrons to ensure sufficient attendance records are maintained over the coming months as we return to sport.

 Basketball Victoria Participant Licence